epicallan/epicallan.github.io/posts/2019-11-06-http-requests-with-hreq.md

 - In Hreq, API Request component arguments are provided to API functions through a Heterogeneous list.
 While in Servant client, arguments are provided to newly auto-created API functions.

-- Hreq is still a young project, and it doesn't yet have a good streaming story as Servant-client.
+- Hreq is still a young project, and it doesn't have a good streaming story yet in comparison to Servant-client.

 ## Usage Example